ludocode/onramp/docs/virtual-machine.md

 ## Overview

 The Onramp VM is a register-based reduced instruction set computer (RISC).
-It uses 32-bit words addressed over 8-bit memory.
+It uses 32-bit little-endian words addressed over 8-bit memory.

 A large contiguous region of memory is available to the program which stores both code and data.
 The memory region is initialized with the program code, along with a process info table (PIT) containing information about the environment: command-line arguments, environment variables and so on.
 Programs typically divide the remainder of memory into a heap and a stack.